material-components/material-components-android/docs/components/Chip.md

 can apply any of the other styles using the `style` attribute.
 All the attributes on `Chip` can be applied to a `ChipDrawable` resource.

-A ChipDrawable can then be inflated from this resource like so:
+A ChipDrawable can then be inflated from this resource with the following:

 ```xml
 val chipDrawable = ChipDrawable.createFromResource(context, R.xml.chip)